Injng/zhcode/README.md

 # zhcode
 `zhcode` is a Python library designed to facilitate coding in Chinese.
-It's main purpose is to advance certain programming languages by transforming them into esoteric forms through the Chinese language.
+It's main purpose is to create **esoteric forms of programming languages using the Chinese language**.

 You can install `zhcode` by running `pip3 install zhcode` in your environment.